stevvvns/koa-wsapi/README.md

   log: { info: console.info, error: console.error },
   // by default this uses msgpack, you can use signed msgpack if it's useful to you to have unique identifiers for each client
   transport: signedMsgpack,
+  // set to false to disable pub-sub, omit to use this default
+  redis: 'redis://localhost:6379'
 });

 // put anything you need here that you want available to your actions that you can't/don't want to import separately